Folium Systems

 Public claims should travel with source, scope, date, permission, and boundary.

-AI search does not only need more content.
+AI search needs more than content volume.
 It needs source-aligned public evidence.
-Folium designs provenance and OSINT pipelines that separate owned-site records, operator-approved profile targets, technical-note drafts, parked external citations, review receipts, and buyer-safe proof from unsupported claims.
+Folium designs provenance and OSINT pipelines that separate owned-site records, approved profile targets, technical-note drafts, external citation candidates, review receipts, and buyer-safe proof from unsupported claims.

 Buyer search intent